FatemehKhosravi002/Karat/README.md

 Karat started as a backend learning project, but it quickly became something more useful: a to-do list that my friends and I actually wanted to use.

-Instead of trying to become the next all-in-one productivity platform, Karat focuses on the basics — writing things down, organizing them, and getting them done.
+Instead of trying to become the next all-in-one productivity platform, Karat focuses on the basics.

 Most new features are added because they solve a real problem during everyday use.